-enoa is a network of European cultural institutions – academies, opera producers, foundations and festivals – which now counts thirteen full members and eighteen associated partners from 17 different European countries.
+enoa is a network of European cultural institutions – academies, opera producers, foundations and festivals – which counts thirteen full members and thirteen associated partners from 17 different European countries.
 From May 2011 until April 2016, with the support of the Culture Programme of the European Union, enoa worked to train emerging artists and promote their mobility, while encouraging the creation and performance of new operas all over Europe.

 130 activities will be organised over 4 years:

 • 60 workshops aimed at various opera careeers.

 • 30 residencies to offer a young creator the opportunity to be hosted by an artistic institution for a variable period of time.